cyrillkuettel/L-System-Trees/README.md

 ## One Image .. one thousand words.

 [L-Systems](https://en.wikipedia.org/wiki/L-system) are being used to generate the trees.
-It is fascinating to me that by just following a couple of very simple rules, something extremly complex can emerge.
+It is fascinating to me that by just following a couple of very simple rules, something exceptionally beautiful (and complex) can emerge.
+How it works: Is basically a collection of production rules that expand each symbol into some larger string of symbols.
+So it's and iterative process.
+Each symbol can code for a specific rule on where to draw.

 ## Inspiration